rick-de-water/Lingo/doc/interfaces.md

 	// TODO: describe constraints
 	using point_type = /* implementation defined */;

+	// A class that contains information about a code point.
+	// Available information may be differ between code pages.
+	// TODO: Add mandatory info and interface coding standard. using point_info_type = /* implementation defined */

 	// Some extra common typedefs
 	using size_type = std::size_t;
 	using difference_type = std::ptrdiff_t;